This thread was archived. Please ask a new question if you need help.

 Do not forget the standard troubleshooting step

-- Try in Troubleshoot Firefox issues using Safe Mode <-- clickable link for instructions
+- Try in Diagnose Firefox issues using Troubleshoot Mode <-- clickable link for instructions

 - no need to do anything in the first checkbox options window, just click on continue

 - if you continue to have problems in safe mode, ensure that whilst in safe mode you disable all plugins

 see also Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems

 - I have been reminded that security software may need to be considered

 There are other things that need your attention.

 Your above posted system details show outdated plugins like Flash and Java with known security and stability risks that you should update.

 I've updated all of my plugins and still having the problem today.